Do you think that we humans have an inherent ability to control our budget while we travel? I’m definitely a firm believer of that.

 Also, we spoilt ourselves quite often with fish n’ chips takeaways as well as a few Indian meals.
 The cravings want what it wants.

-I bought heaps of canned corns as well.
+There were heaps of canned corns involved as well.
 Oh, that will supplement you with enough fibre that you will run to the bathroom the first thing in the morning the next day.
 It had gotten Louis into some pretty nasty situations.

 7. Is a 9,000ft skydiving worse than a 12,000ft skydiving?